OWASP/wstg/document/4-Web_Application_Security_Testing/08-Testing_for_Error_Handling/01-Testing_For_Improper_Error_Handling.md

 ## Summary

 All types of applications (web apps, web servers, databases, etc.) will generate errors for various reasons.
-A lot of the times, developers ignore handling these errors, or push away the idea that a user will ever try to push an error out (*e.g.* sending a string where an integer is expected).
+Developers often ignore handling these errors, or push away the idea that a user will ever try to trigger an error purposefully (*e.g.* sending a string where an integer is expected).
 When the developer only consider the happy path, they forget all other possible user-input the code can receive but can't handle.

 Errors sometimes rise as: